cal-itp/data-infra/docs/publishing/sections/4_analytics_portfolio_site.md

    - For the changes to take effect, open a new terminal or run `source ~/.bash_profile`
      - Back in your terminal, enter `env | grep NETLIFY` to see that your Netlify token is there

+2. Create a `README.md` file in the repo where your work lies.

+   - Your file should always be titled as `README.md` and not other variants such as `README_gtfs.md` because the portfolio can only take a `README.md` file.
+   - If you do accidentally create a `README.md` file with extra strings, you can fix this by taking the following steps:
+     - `git rm portfolio/my_analysis/README_accidentally_named_something_else.md`
+     - `rm portfolio/my_analysis/_build/html/README_accidentally_named_something.html`.
+We use `rm` because \_build/html folder is not checked into GitHub
+     - `python portfolio/portfolio.py build my_report --no-execute-papermill --deploy` to rerun the portfolio to incorporate only the new changes to your `README.md` if the other pages are correct.

-2. Create a `.yml` file in [data-analyses/portfolio/sites](https://github.com/cal-itp/data-analyses/tree/main/portfolio/sites).
+3. Create a `.yml` file in [data-analyses/portfolio/sites](https://github.com/cal-itp/data-analyses/tree/main/portfolio/sites).
 Each `.yml` file is a site, so if you have separate research topics, they should each have their own `.yml` file.

    - This `.yml` file will include the directory to the notebook(s) you want to publish.
-   - Note, your `README` should always be titled as `README.md` and not other variants such as `README_gtfs.md`.
-The portfolio can only take a `README.md` file.
    - Name your `.yml` file.
 For now we will use `my_report.yml` as an example.
    - The structure of your `.yml` file depends on the type of your analysis:
      - If you have one parameterized notebook with **one parameter**: